open-telemetry/opentelemetry-specification/specification/metrics/api.md

 crucial to specifying how exporters work, a topic that is covered in the [SDK specification (WIP)](https://github.com/open-telemetry/opentelemetry-specification/pull/347).

-The non-additive instruments (`ValueRecorder`, `ValueObserver`) use a MinMaxSumCount aggregation, by default.
+The grouping instruments (`ValueRecorder`, `ValueObserver`) use a MinMaxSumCount aggregation, by default.
 This aggregation keeps track of the minimum value, the maximum value, the sum of values, and the count of values.
 These four values support monitoring the range of values, the rate of events, and the average event value.

-Other standard aggregations are available, especially for non-additive instruments, where we are generally interested in a variety of different summaries, such as histograms, quantile summaries, cardinality estimates, and other kinds of sketch data structure.
+Other standard aggregations are available, especially for grouping instruments, where we are generally interested in a variety of different summaries, such as histograms, quantile summaries, cardinality estimates, and other kinds of sketch data structure.